mossblaser/slidie/_sources/video.rst.txt

     usable in practice.
 For example, viewer support is extremely limited and often very unreliable.
-Implementing video embeddings which happen to be compatible with the already-small pool of capable viewers is also horrendous and involves terms like "Flash" and "undocumented Javascript API".
-In short, I'm afraid the author eventually concluded that they did not want to go there, despite serious efforts to do so.
+Implementing video embeddings which happen to be compatible with the already-small pool of capable viewers is also horrendous and involves things like Flash(!) and undocumented Javascript APIs.
+In short, I'm afraid the author eventually concluded that they did not want to go there, despite serious good-faith efforts to do so.

 .. image:: _static/video_inkscape_screenshot.png
     :alt: